 Climb to the top of Strasbourg’s cathedral for phenomenal views over the city.

-From the roof of the Notre-Dame de Strasbourg, you can see the entire, beautiful city of Strasbourg stretch out before you.
+From the roof of the Cathédrale Notre-Dame de Strasbourg, you can see the entire city stretch out before you.

 No matter when you’re visiting Strasbourg, the view is absolutely phenomenal!